emipa606/FerrexRace/README.md

 - Added back the Hiring Console
 - Increased the combat power of the more basic pawns a bit to not make them to numerous
 - Added compatibility with https://steamcommunity.com/sharedfiles/filedetails/?id=1542399915]SwimmingKit
+- Removed the crafting of the weapons for balance, via PlayerEmers

 ![Image](https://i.imgur.com/7Gzt3Rg.png)